Small but mighty: High-resolution spectroscopy of ultra-hot Jupiter atmospheres with compact telescopes. KELT-9 b's

 After repeating this process for 5,000 iterations, we calculate the standard deviation of the fitted values, treating these as their uncertainties.
 The statistical significance of the signal is then evaluated as the ratio of the measured amplitude to its corresponding uncertainty.

-\subsection{Combining the FOCES Nights}
+\subsection{Combining the FOCES nights}

-To amalgamate the three FOCES observations into a single \kpvsys-map, we employed an adapted approach from \cite{Borsato_2023}, which involves computing a weighted average of the \kpvsys-maps.
-Given that only one spectrograph is under consideration, we do not need to factor in the instrument's wavelength range which is part of the process used in that publication.
-Thus, we proceed to construct appropriate weights to combine the nights.
+To amalgamate the three FOCES observations into a single \kpvsys\ map, we employed an approach adapted by~\cite{Borsato_2023}, which involves computing a weighted average of the \kpvsys\ maps.
+Given that only one spectrograph is under consideration, we do not need to factor in the instrument's wavelength range, which is part of the process used in this latter publication.
+We therefore proceed by constructing appropriate weights to combine the nights.